• Courses

 Where to Find Outbound Click Data in Google Analytics 4?

 Google Analytics 4 can track additional events, not just page views.
 This is all possible thanks to Enhanced Measurement.
-But finding that data in GA4 reports is trickier than you might think.
+However, finding that data in GA4 reports is trickier than you might think.
 In this article, I will explain where to find outbound click data in Google Analytics 4.

 Check if you have outbound click tracking enabled